dmrazzy/starlark/spec.md

 ### set·intersection\_update

-`S.intersection_update(*others)` removes from the set `S` any elements not found in at least one of the iterable sequences `*others`.
+`S.intersection_update(*others)` removes from the set `S` any elements not found in at least one of the collections `*others`.
 It returns `None`.

 If `s` and `t` are sets, `s.intersection_update(t)` is equivalent to `s &= t`;
-however, note that the `&=` augmented assignment requires both sides to be sets, while the `intersection_update` method accepts arbitrary iterable sequences.
+however, note that the `&=` augmented assignment requires both sides to be sets, while the `intersection_update` method accepts arbitrary collections.

 It is permissible to call `intersection_update` without any arguments; this leaves the set `S` unchanged.